-Title IX Kristina Mathews, Personnel Director 256-825-0746 ext.
+Title IX Kristina Mathews, Personnel Director .
+256-825-0746 ext.
 22 Section 504 Page Cotten, Special Education Coordinator 256-825-0746 ext.
+23

-23 USE OF DIGITAL DEVIC CE DURING THE ADMINISTRATION OF A SECURE TEST the student will cease, the device will be confiscated and is subject to search, the student will be dismissed from testing, and the student's test will be invalidated.
+USE OF DIGITAL DEVICE DURING THE ADMINISTRATION OF A SECURE TEST

+If a student is observed using a digital device during the administration of a secure test, testing for the student will cease, the device will be confiscated and is subject to search, the student will be dismissed from testing, and the student's test will be invalidated.
 When school authorities have completed any investigation resulting from such an incident, then the phone may be claimed as outlined by the State Department of Education and/or ACT.
 This has been included in this Student Code of Conduct Handbook to make all students, parents, and/or guardians aware of this policy.